danielsaidi/SwiftUIKit/Readmes/Views.md

 ## DismissableView

-This view protocol simplifies programatically dismissing a SwiftUI-based "screen".
+This protocol simplifies dismissing SwiftUI screens programatically.
+Just implement this protocol and add a `PresentationMode` binding and you can dismiss a view with the `dismiss` function.

 ## MultilineTextField

-This view makes it possible to use multiline text editing to SwiftUI apps.
+This text field view makes it possible to use multiline text editing in SwiftUI.

+## MultiPageView

+This view represents a `UIKit` page control and lets you present multiple views in a horizontally pages list.
+You can either create it with page views or model items and a page builder.

 ## UIViewWrapper